emacsattic/gedit-mode/README.md

 Installation
 ------------

-Add the following code to your init file:
+gedit-mode is now hosted on MELPA!
+Type `M-x package-install gedit-mode`, then add the following code to your init file:

-    (add-to-list 'load-path "/path/to/gedit-mode/dir/")
     (require 'gedit-mode)
     (global-gedit-mode)